pablodecm/paper-inferno/paper/paper.md

 $\hat{\boldsymbol{s}}(D ; \boldsymbol{\phi})$.
 Instead
-of using the observed data $D$, the value of $\hat{\mathcal{L}}$ may be computed when the observation for each bin is equal its corresponding the expectation based on the simulated sample $G_s$, which is commonly denoted as the Asimov likelihood $\hat{\mathcal{L}}_A$:
+of using the observed data $D$, the value of $\hat{\mathcal{L}}$ may be computed when the observation for each bin is equal to its corresponding expectation based on the simulated sample $G_s$, which is commonly denoted as the Asimov likelihood $\hat{\mathcal{L}}_A$:
 $$